"Dr. Laura....I just want to give my kids a better start in life than I had. How can I make sure they're self-disciplined but happy?"

 When limits are imposed with empathy:

 "I see you're mad!
-Shoes are still not for throwing...Tell me in words!"
+Shoes are not for throwing, no matter how mad you are...Tell me in words!"

 ...kids may not like the limit, but they don't get stuck in resistance.
 They feel understood, supported, connected.
 That connection makes them willing

 to live with the limit, especially if parents also accept their upset about the limit.
-She builds more self-discipline every time she practices it;
+She builds more self-discipline every time she stops herself

-when she stops herself from going after what she wants because there is something she wants more--a good relationship with you.
-What's more, she learns
+from going after what she wants because there's something she wants even more -- a good relationship with you.
+What's more, she learns that she can't

-that she can't always get her way, but she gets something better: someone who loves her exactly as she is.
-This unconditional positive regard becomes
+always get her way, but she gets something better: someone who loves her exactly as she is.
+This unconditional positive regard becomes the core of

 3. The skill of self-soothing is essential for children to learn to manage their anxiety, emotions and behavior.
 Children learn to self-soothe by being soothed by parents.